 In rejecting lockdown, Sweden deliberately tolerated higher Covid levels than locked-down countries in the hope of minimising other damage and protecting more lives in the round.
 Last year, Sweden’s economy (which relies heavily on exports) fell 3 per cent vs 10 per cent for Britain.
 This isn’t just about money: years of experience of recession shows a clear link between economic downturns and public health damage: the effects are longer term.
 Most health economists would agree that a lower economic hit now means a lower excess death hit later.

 In spite of three UK lockdowns, Sweden has ended up with fewer Covid deaths.
 On a per capita basis, the UK and Sweden had almost identical Covid death levels by the end of the first wave.
-Both amongst the worst in Europe, but locking down didn't give Britain much of an advantage - a point Tegnell makes now and again.
-But locked-down Britain was hit harder in a second wave (still ongoing in Sweden).
+Both amongst the worst in Europe, but locking down didn’t give Britain much of an advantage – a point Tegnell makes now and again.
+But locked-down Britain was hit harder in subsequent waves (below, UK lockdowns in grey).

 The problem with ‘Sweden vs its neighbours’ Lockdown advocates often compare Sweden with its neighbours, but this mistakes the nature of Scandinavia.
 Sweden has lots of trees, but as a country it is more urbanised than even Britain, for example (ie: 88pc of Swedes live in cities, vs 84pc of Brits).
 Right at the start of the pandemic, Bristol Uni’s Oliver Johnson came up with an index to explain this point: population density and how it relates to Covid vulnerability.
 The below graph sums it up.
 Norway and Finland have very low population density, Sweden is in line with the European average (higher than Germany).
 On top of that we have Sweden’s exposure to globalisation, high foreign-born population etc. Sweden falls down in comparison to Denmark, which has higher population density but suffered less excess death and comparable economic damage.